chessgames.com

 I played in the 1997 USCF Absolute Championship (open to the top 13 correspondence players who accept their invitations), scoring 6-6 (+2 =8 -2).
 The late Alex Dunne wrote in his book on the Absolute Championships, "This was Rhine's only Absolute and he held his own against the best.
 His two losses were against previous Absolute winners." http://bit.ly/1NB55YP That book contains my games F Rhine vs R Lifson, 1997 and F Rhine vs D Burris, 1997.

 But the 1997 event was not my only Absolute.
 I have also played in the 2023-25 events.
 In the 2023 edition, I drew all 12 games.
 That was enough to tie for second!
 Unlike the 1997 event, this one was under ICCF auspices and allowed the use of engines.
 There was only one decisive game! https://www.iccf.com/event?id=101114 In the 2024 Absolute, I have ten draws and a win(!), with just one game left, which will very likely end in a draw. https://www.iccf.com/event?id=105325 This time +1 will probably only be enough to tie for fourth.
-I have also begun play in the 2025 Absolute, with eight draws so far.
+In the 2025 Absolute, I have eleven draws, with just one game left.

 I have played first board for the Rogue Squadron in the Chicago Industrial Chess League.
 I have played online for the Shropshire & Friends team in the 4 Nations Chess League (4NCL), and the Oswestry team in the Shropshire League.